UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-todo.md

 activity period in the query settles three things at once:

 - the importer response, the transfer and the parse shrink to the window, not just the output
-- one round trip per batch instead of one per code, so the 1000-item limit stops meaning 1000 sequential GETs
+- one round trip per batch instead of one per code, so section 6 can take the ordinary 1000-item batch instead of the 50 it is capped at today
 - the importer resolves the course code already (`CourseUnit.findAll({ where: { code } })`) and
   discards the result, so it can report an unknown code separately from a code with no realisations in the window — which is what stops section 6 answering `courseCodeNotFound` for a